 - All teachers, teaching assistants and governors aim to work together to ensure all SEND children needs are met.

 - Risk assessments are used and action is taken to increase the safety and inclusion of all children in all activities.

 - Support is offered to families and they are introduced to services and organisations which may offer support and advice where appropriate.

-- Whole school policies such as those for Behaviour, Anti-bullying and SEND are evaluated on a regular basis.
+- Whole school policies such as those for Behaviour, Anti-bullying, Wellbeing and SEND are evaluated on a regular basis.

 - Please read our SEND Policy on the website.

 For pupils with a higher level of need or of SEND or an Education Health and Care Plan (EHCP), we provide:-